 The Echo is the student-operated newspaper for the College.

-KAUG is the student-run radio station at Augsburg.
+KAUG is the student-run radio station.

 Campus Facilities:

-Students will find a home away from home in Augsburg’s on-campus residence.
-Living on the Augsburg campus presents numerous opportunities for learning, fun, and leadership.
+Students will find a home away from home in the on-campus residence.
+Living on campus presents numerous opportunities for learning, fun, and leadership.
 The campus boasts a 23-acre residential village amidst the major metropolitan area.
 Some of the residential halls are Anderson hall, Luther hall, Mortensen hall, Oren Gateway Center, and Urness hall.
 Each of these residential building are well equipped with modern amenities for the convenience of the students.

 The Strommen Career & Internship Center helps the students evaluate their interests, talents and skills.
 The staff is committed to help students develop skills, habits of mind, and values that form the foundation for career success, life choices, and active living.
 The AugPost service enables alumni and students to stay alert regarding employment and volunteer opportunities.